AndreyDmitriev39r/random-quote-machine-v2/README.md

 ### Tools

 * Vite for development environment.
-* React for creating dynamic interface:
+* React for creating dynamic interface.
-   * useReducer for state management (irrelevant in terms of project size, used solely for practice).
 * Typescript for type safety.
 * Axios for interaction with external API.
 * TailwindCSS for basic styling.